al-caveman/cavemancms/content_raw/good/article.md

 link:assismo
 url:https://youtu.be/RAGcDi0DRtU?t=106
-text:ass

 footnote:assnumber
-text:Number pulled out of my [assismo], but I hope you get the point I am
+text:Number pulled out of my [assismo:ass], but I hope you get the point I am
      trying to convey.

 # what is _good_?